 This API-based architecture also allows faster updates to percolate down to the user level, meaning that you always get the latest and greatest revisions in the platform as soon as they are available.
 It also will deliver and ensure improvements in bug fix speed, and ensure that the individual account-level bugs sometimes encountered on our previous system will be a thing of the past.

 One common issue with the previous Dacast BackOffice was confusion when multiple users managed the same account.
 Problems would occur when one user would make a change without properly communicating to the other administrators, causing another user to log on and be surprised by changes or make other changes that caused issues.
 In this way, major issues could snowball and ruin entire projects.

-This new log streamlines the management process for organizations, since multiple users can now catch up on the latest changes made to the account in just one click and a few moments of reading.
-It’s simpler and easier than exchanging emails or even than having meetings.
+This new log streamlines the management process for organizations since multiple users can now catch up on the latest changes made to the account in just one click and a few moments of reading.
+It’s simpler and easier than exchanging emails or even having meetings.

 The account log feature creates a record of actions, making the Dacast platform better when multiple users share the same account and increasing accountability, transparency, and communication—critical factors for any team hoping to streamline their work.